sirjak/sirjak/README.md

 ## I am...
 - 🎓 Studying mobile development @ Metropolia University of Applied Sciences
-- 🌱 Learning TypeScript on my freetime
+- 🌱 Learning Python and TypeScript on my freetime
-- ⚡ Open for full-time summer job && (remote) part-time job before/after;
+- ⚡ Open for full-time summer job && (remote) part-time job afterwards;
 - ☀️ Yearning for a chance to advance my skills in working life
 - 🧡 Especially fond of hospital, school and library environments